-The overall effect on the forecast of Distribution Input (DI) is that in 2059/60, Essex will have a demand of around 8 MI/d less than today, with a population increase of 563,530 people.
-The Suffolk Northern Central WRZ demand is forecast to increase by a modest 1 MI/d, with the smaller Blyth WRZ and Hartismere WRZ seeing a very small decline in demand.
+The overall effect on the forecast of Distribution Input (DI) is that in 2059/60, Essex will have a demand of around 12MI/d more than today, with a population increase of 560,000 people.
+The Suffolk Northern Central WRZ demand is also forecast to increase by a modest 3MI/d, with the smaller Blyth WRZ and Hartismere WRZ seeing a very small decline in demand.